CMML-UOS/.github/profile/README.md

+# Computational Molecular Modeling Laboratory (CMML)

-Welcome to Computational Molecular Modeling Laboratory supervised by Prof. Rakwoo Chang, Department of Applied Chemistry, University of Seoul, Republic of Korea.
+Welcome to the **Computational Molecular Modeling Laboratory (CMML)**, supervised by **Prof. Rakwoo Chang** in the **Department of Applied Chemistry, University of Seoul, Republic of Korea**.

+## 🔬 About Us

-Our research goal is to understand interesting physical and biological phenomena using various computer simulation techniques such as Molecular Dynamics, Monte Carlo, and Brownian Dynamics simulations.
+Our research aims to understand fascinating **physical and biological phenomena** through advanced **computational simulation techniques**, including:

-Current research projects include organic photovoltaic cells, lithium-ion batteries, nanoparticles on biological membranes, structural behavior of neurofilaments, polymer dynamics in confined geometry, and etc.

-If you have any questions, please contact rchang90@uos.ac.kr.
+- Molecular Dynamics (MD)
+- Monte Carlo (MC)
+- Brownian Dynamics (BD)

+## 💡 Current Research Topics

+We are currently exploring a variety of topics, including:

+- Organic Photovoltaic Cells
+- Lithium-ion Batteries
+- Nanoparticles on Biological Membranes
+- Structural Behavior of Neurofilaments
+- Polymer Dynamics in Confined Geometry
+- ...and more.

+## 📬 Contact

+For inquiries or collaboration opportunities, please contact:

+**Prof. Rakwoo Chang**
+📧 rchang90@uos.ac.kr

+---

+> This GitHub Organization hosts code, data, and other resources developed by CMML members and collaborators.